District Safety Plan

-- Identification of the officials authorized to make decisions (Chain of Command) Appendix 2.
+Identification of the officials authorized to make decisions (Chain of Command)

 E. The district will provide annual multi-hazard school training for staff and students annually

 Training and information will be provided to staff through trainers at the beginning of each school year.
-Instruction may include, but is not limited to blood-born pathogens, hazardous materials, HIV and other associated health risks.
+Instruction may include, but is not limited to blood borne pathogens, hazardous materials, HIV and other associated health risks.